AutoResearch/autora/docs/examples/closed-loop-basic/experiment.md

   instruction_block = Block(introduction_list)
 ```

 Similarly, we can define instructions for the end of the experiment.
-In this case, we present just a single sentence for the duration of 3000 miliseconds.
+In this case, we present just a single sentence for the duration of 3000 milliseconds.

 ```python
 # EXIT BLOCK